The Relationship Between Food & Cholesterol

 Can your diet affect your cholesterol?

-The simple answer is yes.
-The most common cause of high cholesterol is having a diet high in saturated fat, combined with not getting enough exercise.
-Foods that are high in saturated fat (which are bad for you), cause your liver to produce more cholesterol than it needs too.
+Foods that are high in saturated fat can raise cholesterol levels, particularly LDL cholesterol.
 For some people the extra amount of cholesterol means they could go from having normal cholesterol levels to high cholesterol levels.

 Ways to lower your cholesterol